KimitchJao/KimitchJao/README.md

 - 👀 I’m interested in Computing Engineering and Robotics
 - 🌱 I’m currently learning Java, SQL, R (For Data Science) and Qiskit (For Quantum Computing)
 - 💞️ I’m looking to collaborate on my future first Job, in a Internship
-- 📫 How to reach me: My discord is: kimitchjao
+- 📫 How to reach me: jaojaof3l1p3@gmail.com
 - ⚡ Fun fact: I like Racing Videogames, and sometimes I make some streams!
 My Twitch Channel is on the bio